h2oai/tutorials/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md

 These transformations created with the following transformers:

 - Numeric to Categorical Target Encoding Transformer = ‘_NumCatTE’
-- Cross Validation Target Encoding = ‘_CVCatNumEn’
+- Categorical To Numeric Encoding= ‘_CVCatNumEn’
 - Text Transformer = ‘_TXT’

 The complete list of features used in the final model is available in the Experiment Summary artifacts.
 The Experiment Summary also provides a list of the original features and their estimated feature importance.